ReloPortal Redesign

 Home Depot | Pricing & Merchandising Decision Case Study

-Designing enterprise pricing decision systems that translate complex merchandising logic into operational tools
+Designing AI-driven pricing decision systems that translate complex merchandising logic into operational tools

 Enabling merchandising teams to interpret pricing dynamics with greater confidence across internal retail systems.